 I prefer a smaller group of people to manage in the field.
 With eight clients on this trip it works much better to have two leaders.
 We are a lot more flexible with our plans and operation in the field with 2 leaders.
 Two guides also bring a wealth of knowledge and expertise to the trip.

-Chuck has a wonderful boat and a great knowledge of all things to do with the area.
-My knowledge of photography and the bears compliments Chuck’s wisdom.
+Johnny (boat captain) has a wonderful boat and a great knowledge of all things to do with the area.
+My knowledge of photography and the bears compliments Johnny’s ocean-going wisdom.

 Put together that means you get an exceptional tour.